-- 1 Load INETCFG and then select Bindings > an existing binding > Expert TCP/IP Bind Options > ARP Options. - 2 Select ARP Cache Stale Timeout, then enter a value in seconds. - 3 Press Esc until you are prompted to save your changes, then select Yes. - 4 Press Esc to return to the Internetworking Configuration menu. - 5 If you want these changes to take effect immediately, select Reinitialize System and select Yes to activate your changes.
+- 1 Load INETCFG, then select Bindings > an existing binding > Expert TCP/IP Bind Options > ARP Options. - 2 Select ARP Cache Stale Timeout, then type a value in seconds. - 3 Press Esc until you are prompted to save your changes, then select Yes. - 4 Press Esc to return to the Internetworking Configuration menu. - 5 If you want these changes to take effect immediately, select Reinitialize System and select Yes.

-Configuring Directed Broadcast Forwarding
+5.9 Directed Broadcast Forwarding